jouk0/scroll-area/README.md

 scroll-area
 ===========

-Scroll area on a site where there is no ads to click
+Scroll area on a site where there are no ads to click whilst scrolling and accidently clicking.